 While the specifics will vary by program and network, on average homeowners will save anywhere from 10¢ to 30¢ per gallon on their heating oil.
 There are also regional and seasonal variations as well, so the savings may be even higher.
 Some of the companies will also offer other discounts as well, such as when it comes to repairing your furnace, how water heater or other equipment.
 Below you will learn how heating oil buying networks work and how they can provide you with significant savings.

 But the homeowner does not need to negotiate the price themselves.
 The buying network will do this and they will negotiate significant discounts on home heating oil for their members.
 The easiest way to think about it may be that these networks are like a wholesale buying club for people across the nation who use heating oil to heat their homes or apartments.
 They have a similar business model to group buying clubs such as Costco or Sam’s Club in that these networks are able to buy a large quantity oil at reduced rates and then pass these savings on to their customers.

 The heating oil dealers benefit as well and strongly support the networks.
-The reason being is that in exchange for a large volume of guaranteed, recurring business (customers), these dealers are able to significantly reduce their normal profit margins as they do not need to worry about, or incur the expense, of selling to one customer at a time.
+The reason being is that in exchange for a large volume of guaranteed, recurring business from the customers, these dealers are able to significantly reduce their normal profit margins as they do not need to worry about, or incur the expense, of selling to one customer at a time.

 The organizations will enter into agreements with various dealers across their service areas.
 While the exact terms of each program and buying network will vary, in most cases you will have access to a highly qualified, full-service heating oil dealer / supplier.
 They will usually offer numerous services to customers including such benefits as 30-day net payment terms, emergency service, budget billing, available service contracts at reasonable rates, system repairs at reduced costs, and more.